 Wineries in and Around Asheville

-Everyone knows that Asheville is one of the best places in the world for folks who LOVE BEER.
-But did you know that the Blue Ridge Mountains have proven to be an excellent environment for growing GRAPES?
+Asheville is pretty well known for its numerous award-winning restaurants and its plethora of craft breweries.
+But did you know our Blue Ridge Mountains are an excellent environment for growing wine-making GRAPES?
 That's right!
-A few spots in Asheville (and more than a few in neighboring Henderson County) are producing amazing wine and it's getting better every year.
+A few spots in Asheville (and more than a few in neighboring Henderson County) produce amazing wines, and the selection is improving yearly.

 Probably the most well-known winery in the area is the one on Biltmore Estate.
 Set back from the house in Antler Hill Village, the winery offers a tasting room with complimentary samples, a tour of the facility, an indoor/outdoor wine bar where charcuterie and chocolates are available, as well as a shop where you can purchase wine by the bottle and case, as well as wine-drinking accouterments.
 Reservations are required for wine tastings, and can be made on the day of your visit to the estate.

 Addison Farms Vineyard